Salzburg Parking Guide 2026: Expert Tips for a Stress-Free Visit

 Salzburg Old Town Traffic Regulations

-If your hotel is located within the pedestrian zone, please obtain an access code from reception to operate the retractable bollards.
+If your hotel is located within the pedestrian zone, inquire an access code from reception to operate the retractable bollards.

 Important: Never attempt to 'tailgate' or follow another vehicle through the barrier.
 The sensors are timed for a single vehicle; the bollards rise quickly and will cause severe damage to your car.
 Be aware that drivers are held strictly liable for bollard repair costs, which can amount to several thousand euros.